KhalidAlHabbash/rag-ai/README.md

 uvicorn main:app --reload
 ```

-### ✅ Step 4: Head over to frontend directory in your terminal and run:
+### ✅ Step 4: Head over to frontend directory in your terminal and run the frontend UI:
 ```bash
 npm install
 npm run chat
 ```

+### ✅ Step 5: Upload your documents to watched_documents/documents folder and voila, you're done.
+Pop off and start asking the LLM any question!

 ---